awsdocs/amazon-sagemaker-developer-guide/doc_source/linear-learner-tuning.md

 *Automatic model tuning*, also known as hyperparameter tuning, finds the best version of a model by running many jobs that test a range of hyperparameters on your dataset\.
 You choose the tunable hyperparameters, a range of values for each, and an objective metric\.
 You choose the objective metric from the metrics that the algorithm computes\.
 Automatic model tuning searches the hyperparameters chosen to find the combination of values that result in the model that optimizes the objective metric\.

 The linear learner algorithm also has an internal mechanism for tuning hyperparameters separate from the automatic model tuning feature described here\.
 By default, the linear learner algorithm tunes hyperparameters by training multiple models in parallel\.
-When you use hyperparameter optimization, the linear learner internal tuning mechanism is turned off automatically, which sets the number of parallel models, `num_models`, to 1\.
+When you use automatic model tuning, the linear learner internal tuning mechanism is turned off automatically, which sets the number of parallel models, `num_models`, to 1\.
 The algorithm ignores any value that you set for `num_models`\.

 For more information about model tuning, see [Automatic Model Tuning](automatic-model-tuning.md)\.